 Princeton Times-Republic, Dec.
 1, 1960 – “Two of Princeton’s 17 taverns have changed hands here recently.
 One of the transactions involves the retirement of Bill Schwenzer one of the pioneers of the tavern business in Princeton.
 His place was originally a pool hall and is one of the landmarks on Water Street.
 The tavern business has been purchased by Mrs. Margaret Aerts, Route 1, Greenleaf. … Another tavern on Water Street has been purchased by Arthur Bilfnik, formerly of Lake Puckaway, Town of Mecan.
 He has has taken over the place formerly known as Mae and Billy’s and has been operating about one month now.”

-The Aerts had been in the business for 30 years and had owned three bars in Brown County before establishing the Antique Tavern at 512 West Water.
+The Aerts had been in the tavern business for 30 years and had owned three bars in Brown County before hanging the “Steve and Marge” Pabst sign outside 512 West Water.
+It became known as Aerts’ Antique Tavern.
 Antiques were displayed in the windows and inside.

 After the Aerts departed, the City Council gave the liquor license to Kathryn and Dick Dorsch, of Neshkoro, in December 1974.
-She operated Charlie’s Pub.
+They operated Charlie’s Pub.

 Princeton Times-Republic, July 23, 1981 – “Charlie’s Pub in downtown Princeton was the scene of a shooting Saturday morning at 2 a.m.
 Russell Dorsch, proprietor of Charlie’s Pub, wrestled and subdued a Ripon man in possession of a .22 caliber handgun.
 During the struggle, four shots were fired into the front of the building operated by Dorsch.”

-The City of Princeton Historical Walking Tour, which includes wildly incorrect information about the building’s early history (year it was built and location, name of theater), indicates Charlie’s Pub was followed by Erma’s Bar, Turtle Tap, Kasha’s Bar, Erly Mike’s, Whiskey on Water, and Beerbellys, which it remains in January 2021.
+The City of Princeton Historical Walking Tour, which includes wildly incorrect information about the building’s early history but fares better on later history, indicates Erma’s was followed by Turtle Tap, Kasha’s Bar, Erly Mike’s, Whiskey on Water, and Beerbelly’s, which it remains in January 2022.
 No information is provided regarding dates or owners.